Mwi-haki/alx-system_engineering-devops/0x00-shell_basics/README.md

 first script is setting bash
-second script deletes my first directory
+second script changes the working directory to the previous one